-Final Report Transmittal Letter - Audit of i-wireless, LLC's California LifeLine Program for the period of July 1, 2022, through June 30, 2023
+Final Report Transmittal Letter - Audit of ConnectTo Communications' California LifeLine Program for the period of July 1, 2022 through June 30, 2023

-Crowe LLP (Crowe) was contracted by the California Public Utilities Commission (CPUC) to conduct a performance audit of i-wireless, LLC (i-wireless), in accordance with General Order (GO) 153 Sections 5 and 9, Public Utilities Code Section 878, Decision (D.) 14-01-036 and D.10-11-033, and other applicable California LifeLine Program rules, regulations, and requirements for the period of July 1, 2022 through June 30, 2023.
+Crowe LLP (Crowe) was contracted by the California Public Utilities Commission (CPUC) to conduct a performance audit of ConnectTo Communications (ConnectTo), in accordance with General Order (GO) 153 Sections 5 and 9, Public Utilities Code Section 878, Decision (D.) 14-01-036 and D.10-11-033, and other applicable California LifeLine Program rules, regulations, and requirements for the period of July 1, 2022 through June 30, 2023.

 The results of our audit disclosed no findings requiring a response and therefore, we are issuing the report as final.
-The final audit report is available on the CPUC website1.
+The final audit report will be available on the CPUC website1.